Medical Policy: 05.01.115

 This Medical Policy document describes the status of medical technology at the time the document was developed.
 Since that time, new technology may have emerged or new medical literature may have been published.
 This Medical Policy will be reviewed regularly and be updated as scientific and medical literature becomes available.

 Naloxone is indicated for the complete or partial reversal of opioid depression (including respiratory depression) induced by natural and synthetic opioids (eg, propoxyphene, methadone, nalbuphine, butorphanol, pentazocine).
 Naloxone is also indicated for the diagnosis of suspected or known acute opioid over-dosage.
-It is available as a nasal spray, auto-injector, vials for intramuscular injection, and prefilled syringes for intranasal use.
+It is available as a nasal spray, injectable convenience kit, vials for intramuscular injection, and prefilled syringes for intranasal use.

-Evzio (naloxone auto-injector) is considered not medically necessary for all applications because there are equivalent and less expensive forms of the drug available for nasal or injectable administration.
+LifEMS Naloxone (naloxone convenience kit) is considered not medically necessary for all applications because there are equivalent and less expensive forms of the drug available for nasal or injectable administration.

 Other lower cost options are available in a different dosage form.
 Narcan nasal spray is available as a needle-free, ready-to-use nasal spray to deliver a single 4-mg dose of naloxone.
 One carton contains 2 blister packages, each with a single nasal spray that can’t be reused.
-It costs around $75 per nasal spray, a fraction of the cost of Evzio.
+It costs around $75 per nasal spray, a fraction of the cost of high cost naloxone injectables.

 Naloxone can also be supplied in vials for intramuscular injection, or in prefilled syringes for intranasal use.
 For intramuscular use, it is recommended that naloxone be provided as 0.4 mg/mL in two 2 mL single-dose vials or one 10 mL multi-dose vial.
 For each injection, a 23 gauge, 3 cc syringe with a 1-inch needle will be needed.
 For intranasal administration using the injectable solution, two naloxone 2 mg/2 mL luer-lock prefilled syringes are needed along with two mucosal atomization devices that fit into the luer-lock of the syringe.